• Facebook

 If you’re still unsure about the correct etiquette, there are various tea ceremony experiences which are specifically aimed at tourists as an introduction, so you won’t have to worry about making mistakes.

-Many can be booked online, like this one in Tokyo, which is presided over by a Geisha or this one in Kyoto, where you even get a kimono to wear during the ceremony.
+Many can be booked online, like this one in Kyoto, which is presided over by a Geisha or this one (also in Kyoto), where you even get a kimono to wear during the ceremony.
 If you prefer plain clothes, they got you covered, too.

 Online Tea Ceremony